- What type of degree is the Master's in Disaster Management?

-The Academy now offers three scholarships: Paul C. Bell Non-Governmental Organization Scholarship; Major Phil May Excellence in Leadership Scholarship, and the R. David Paulison Exceptional Student Scholarship.
+The Academy now offers several scholarships: including the Paul C. Bell Non-Governmental Organization Scholarship; Major Phil May Excellence in Leadership Scholarship, and the R. David Paulison Exceptional Student Scholarship.
 Please visit here for more information and how to apply.

 Please visit here for information about scholarships through the University Graduate School.